fenil00/SeeSharpProjects/README.md

 * There should be only one reason to change the class.

 ## O in SOLID ##
+* Open Closed Principle
+* Closed for modification but open for extension
+* If Code is working don't modify and introduce new bugs

 ## L in SOLID ##